MicrosoftDocs/dataexplorer-docs/data-explorer/stream-analytics-connector.md

 > [!IMPORTANT]
 >
 > - The Azure Data Explorer output connector only supports [Managed Identity](/azure/active-directory/managed-identities-azure-resources/overview) authentication.
 As part of creating the connector, database monitor and database ingestor permissions are granted to the Azure Stream Analytics job managed identity.
 > - When setting up the [Azure Data Explorer output connector](/azure/stream-analytics/azure-database-explorer-output), you specify the target cluster, database, and table name.
-For ingestion to succeed, all of the columns defined in the Azure Stream Analytics query will need to match the ADX table columns by name and type - order is irrelevant.
-Column names are case sensitive.
-If there are extra columns in the ADX table that aren't in the ASA query, they will be ignored during the ingestion.
+For ingestion to succeed, all of the columns defined in the Azure Stream Analytics query must match the column names and types in the Azure Data Explorer table.
+Column names are case-sensitive and can be in any order.
+If there are columns in the Azure Stream Analytics query that don't map to columns in the Azure Data Explorer table, an error is raised.

 > [!NOTE]
 >